SystemsApproach/sdn/onos.rst

 and implements a consensus algorithm to achieve fault-tolerance in the event of failures.
 The specific algorithm used in ONOS is Raft, which is well described in a paper by Diego
-Ongaro and John Ousterhoust.
+Ongaro and John Ousterhout.
 The web site also provides a helpful visualization tool.

 .. _reading_p4: